First Year Housing Assignments

 In the application, students are asked to:

 Optionally, a student may also request a specific roommate.
 For the request to be considered, each student must request the other.
 Important: We cannot guarantee roommate requests.

 First-year assignments are made on the basis of matriculation fee payment dates:

 Students in the first priority group are assigned to rooms before students in the second priority group.
-Roommate and hall-mate requests are considered if the requests are mutual.
-Vanderbilt uses a “pull-up” system for considering roommate/hall-mate requests: the student higher in the assignment order “pulls up” the student lower in the assignment order to be his or her roommate/hall-mate.
+Roommate requests are considered if the requests are mutual.
+Vanderbilt uses a “pull-up” system for considering roommate requests: the student higher in the assignment order “pulls up” the student lower in the assignment order to be his/her/their roommate.

 Students are assigned to rooms in the traditional first-year residence halls as long as rooms are available.
 When first-year enrollment exceeds the capacity of the first-year residence hall system, students are assigned to alternative accommodations (such as study rooms on residential floors in first-year or upperclass halls or in other spaces available on campus.) for a few weeks, for a semester, or for the entire first year.
 Admission to the University does not guarantee assignment to a particular building or type of room.
 Requests for assignment to specific buildings or rooms are not considered.